 These changes fall under van Raemdonck’s four-year plan — initiated in August 2018 — to transform the Neiman Marcus Group into a “preeminent luxury customer platform.”
 The closures will help the company allocate more resources to its Neiman Marcus and Bergdorf Goodman divisions.

 What factors contributed to Neiman Marcus’ bankruptcy?

-The COVID-19 pandemic has strained the company’s operations because of its temporarily closures nationwide.
-The company has also furloughed roughly one-third of its 13,700 employees as a result of those closures.
+The COVID-19 pandemic has strained the company’s operations because of its temporary store closures nationwide.
+The company also furloughed roughly one-third of its 13,700 employees as a result of those closures.
 The stores, in addition to its e-commerce sites, MyTheresa, Last Call and Horchow, generate $5 billion in annual volume.

 Neiman Marcus Group has long-term debt of $4 billion and is paying roughly $300 million in annual interest expense, which is dragging down profitability and resulting in losses.
 It plans to eliminate its debt in the bankruptcy process.

 The company also defaulted on large interest payments on bonds due on April 15, which raised the possibility of a bankruptcy filing.
 Neiman’s had a five-day grace period on $72.9 million in interest payment due on its bonds maturing in 2024 and a 30-day grace period for $5.7 million in interest due on bonds maturing in 2021.

 Neiman Marcus has also hired the Boston Consulting Group, which assists in restructurings.